StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/no_internet/stackstate_installation.md

 3. [Copy the StackState docker images](./stackstate_installation.md#copy-the-stackstate-docker-images)
 4. [Prepare local docker registry configuration](./stackstate_installation.md#prepare-local-docker-registry-configuration)

-Note that step 2 requires a Docker registry that is available to the Kubernetes cluster and can store all StackState docker images.
+Note that step 2 requires a Docker registry that's available to the Kubernetes cluster and can store all StackState docker images.

 ## Configure Helm